Probing Top Anomalous Couplings at the Tevatron and the Large Hadron Collider: Introduction

 At the Tevatron proton-antiproton collider at Fermilab, the mass and charge of the top quark have been measured reasonably well \cite{CDF-D0,Top_Charge}.
 But, the high threshold for top production has meant that its couplings are still not well measured.
 The possibility that the top quark has anomalous couplings is still open.
 Once the Large Hadron Collider at CERN comes into operation, precise measurements of top couplings and detection of anomalous couplings will become possible.

 Various anomalous couplings of the top have been discussed in Ref.\cite{eff_terms}.
 Of these, the ones that pertain to the QCD-sector would be expected to modify the production rates significantly and, thus, to be probed during the early phase of the LHC.
-On the other hand, modifications of the electroweak couplings would play only a rather sub-dominant role in $t \bar t$ production and it is the decay patterns that would be more sensitive to them.
+On the other hand, modifications of the electroweak couplings would play only a sub-dominant role in $t \bar t$ production and it is the decay patterns that would be affected more by them.
 Consequently, a search for the latter type would require both a thorough understanding of the detector as well as the accumulation of large statistics.
 Given this, we concentrate here on the former set.

-Large anomalous couplings may arise in a plethora of models, most prominent being the aforementioned scenarios of dynamical EWSB.
+Large anomalous couplings may arise in a plethora of models.
+Prominent among these are scenarios of dynamical EWSB.
+Mechanisms for dynamic breaking of electroweak symmetry through the formation of $t\bar t$ condensates are discussed in Ref.\cite{tt_condensate}.
+Such scenarios require the the top quark to have non-QCD `strong' interactions and give rise to interaction terms such as $\bar tt \bar tt$ and $\bar tt\bar bb$ which then contribute to the higher order corrections to the $ttg$ vertex.
 Contributions may also arise from theories with additional heavy fermions that couple to the top.
 Examples include, but are not limited to, Little Higgs models~\cite{lh0,lh_ew} or models with extra spacetime dimensions~\cite{acd_ued,ued_others,Barbieri_ed}.
 Another possibility is the SM augmented by color-triplet or color-sextet scalars that have Yukawa couplings with the top-quark~\cite{diquark}.